Skip Navigation

 2. The author’s revisions should be completed within 30 days after the request.
 If it is not received by the due date, the Editorial Board will not consider it for publication again.

-3. The manuscript review process can be finished the second review.
+3. The manuscript review process typically concludes after the second round of review.
 If further revision is requested, the Editorial Board may consider it.

 4. The Editorial Board may request authors to correct English to reach a certain standard and authors should accept the request.